How to Become a Teacher - Learn the Steps, Degrees & Requirements

 1. Enroll in a bachelor's degree program

-The first step to becoming the teacher you aspire to be is to enroll in an accredited bachelor’s degree program, such as the ones offered through Gwynedd Mercy University’s School of Education.
+What degree do you need to be a teacher?
+Well, the first step to becoming the teacher you aspire to be is to enroll in an accredited bachelor’s degree program, such as the ones offered through Gwynedd Mercy University’s School of Education.
 Most public school districts and other education employers require at least a bachelor’s degree in addition to state certification to teach in their schools.

 2. Demonstrate your basic competence